Installing Jenkins using VirtualBox and Vagrant

-There are many ways to install Jenkins but this blog entry will focus on using VirtualBox and Vagrant.
+There are many ways to install Jenkins, but this blog entry will focus on VirtualBox and Vagrant.

-As a Mac user, if you're wondering why this is better than simply installing Jenkins through Homebrew, it's not.
-Homebrew is great and here's a tutorial.
-The purpose of using VirtualBox and Vagrant is help create a production-ready system that will ultimately live in the cloud.
-Jenkins is usually run on an independent machine that is accessed 24 hours a day so it makes sense, to me, to start creating a system that is AWS-ready rather than on my local computer.
+As a Mac user, if you're curious to know why this approach is better than Homebrew, it's not.
+Homebrew is excellent, and here's a tutorial.
+My goal for using VirtualBox with Vagrant is to simulate a production-ready system for the cloud better.
+It's common to run Jenkins on a dedicated machine than on my local computer.

 The instructions below will show you how to install Jenkins on Linux Debian that you can later re-create elsewhere.